LiskArchive/lips/proposals/lip-nazar-architecture.md

 ## Modules

 Modules are a vital part of the proposal here.
 These will contain all of the business logic and operational code for the ecosystem.
-Each module can reside within the main Controller process or can designate that it should be spawned as a child process of the Controller.
+Each module can reside within the main Controller process, or can designate that it should be spawned as a child process of the Controller.
 This will enable the Lisk Core instance to distribute the necessary processing and utilize multiple cores.
 I.e. to make efficient use of the physical resources of the underlying system.

 Modules can be further categorized into two types: